 - Use it recreationally for WarDriving.

-To finish off, something a little more advanced if you want to test your TCP/IP packet monkey skills.
+To finish off your download hacking tools mission, something a little more advanced if you want to test your TCP/IP packet monkey skills.

 hping is a command-line oriented TCP/IP packet assembler/analyzer.
 The interface is inspired to the ping unix command, but hping isn’t only able to send ICMP echo requests.
 It supports TCP, UDP, ICMP and RAW-IP protocols, has a traceroute mode, the ability to send files between a covered channel, and many other features.